oaglazunova/gamebus-data-analyzer/README.md

 ### Performance Optimizations

-The framework includes several optimizations to improve performance:
+The script includes several optimizations to improve performance:

 1. **Parallel Processing**: Multiple users are processed concurrently using thread pools
 2. **Caching**: API responses are cached to reduce redundant API calls